BSc Biotechnology with Entrepreneurship / Course details

 Learn alongside other students taking a variety of degrees at the University, giving you the opportunity to practice your skills with your fellow students and make new friends.

-Industry placements are available at home and abroad where you can use your entrepreneurship and/or subject skills in a range of ways including innovation work, biotech and marketing.
+Industry placements are available at home and abroad where you can use your entrepreneurship and/or anatomical skills in a range of ways including innovation work, biotech and marketing.

 Foundation year available

 You can prepare for the full degree course if you do not have the appropriate qualifications for direct entry by undertaking our foundation course first.

 Flexibility to transfer between courses